Reasons Why We Store Food

 [ Read: Natural Hazards Leading To Natural Disasters ]

 The follow-on effects could be bad enough to limit movements and travel.
-The reasons for food storage are many.
-And this is just another one.
-It might seem unlikely to happen, but we do live in very uncertain times.
-Prices go up as the uncertainties of war pressure the markets.
-Supply chain disruptions.
-What if there’s a war right here?
+The reasons why we store food are many, and this is just another one.
+It might seem unlikely to happen (due to normalcy bias), but we do live in very uncertain times.
+Prices go up as these uncertainties may pressure the markets and supply chains.
+What if there were to be a war right here?
 Unthinkable, right?
-On the other hand, it may be worth a thought..
-Yet another reason for food storage.
+On the other hand, it may be worth a thought… Yet another reason why we might choose to store food.

 Societal Chaos

-Division leading to chaos.
+Societal division percolating to a boil, leading to chaos.
 Mass protests, rioting, looting on a grand scale, perhaps caused by a trigger event that chain reacts into society.
-The resulting chaos will be more likely in urban areas and regions of high population density.
+The resulting chaos more likely in urban areas and regions of high population density.
 Perhaps even widespread.

 Trigger events could be nearly anything.
-There is so much tension and division..
+There is so much tension and division.
 We even hear talk of the potential for ‘civil war’.
-Could it happen again?
+Could it happen here again?

-Food storage – it’s a good thing for disruptions.
+Food storage – it’s a good thing to have!

 EMP or CME Event